apache/celeborn/docs/quota_management.md

 Also, the Celeborn users can implement their own specified identify provider inheriting interface `org.apache.celeborn.common.identity.IdentityProvider` by yourself.

 ## QuotaManager
 Celeborn will initialize a QuotaManager in the master side.
-Currently, QuotaManager supports three level configuration:
+Currently, QuotaManager supports three level configuration same as :
   - Tenant User Level: When the tenant user level quota config is null or empty, fallback to the tenant level quota config.
 When the tenant level config is null or empty, fallback to the system level config again.
   - Tenant Level: When the tenant level config is null or empty, fallback to the system level config.
   - System Level: When the system level config is also null or empty, fallback to default value `Long.MAX_VALUE`.